 Sex is still such a taboo subject; we feel curious about if what we are doing is “normal,” and we also feel uncomfortable asking about it.
 If you grew up in a household that never talked about sex, this subject might be complicated for you to broach.
 But the important thing to remember is that there is no shame in that desire for intimacy, whether it is a strong and frequent desire, or an intermittent desire, or a constant yet faint desire.

-Every person is different, every relationship is different, and all that matters is finding out what yourself and the other person consciously want and consent to.
-Provided both yourself and your partner count yourselves as people who desire sex, there is no reason why either of you should feel bad or embarrassed or ashamed to do what it takes to maintain that aspect of your relationship.
+Every person is different.
+Every relationship is different.
+Honestly, all that matters is finding out what yourself and the other person consciously want and consent to.
+Provided both yourself and your partner count yourselves as people who desire sex, there is no reason why either of you should feel bad or embarrassed or ashamed to do what it takes to maintain that aspect of your marriage or relationship.

 Embracing You Therapy Group Practice